 Commercial member responsibilities

-- Members have the responsibility to communicate, to the extent possible, information the Plan, participating practitioners and practitioners/providers need in order to care for the member.
+- The responsibility to communicate, to the extent possible, information Independence and participating providers need in order to provide care.

-- Members have the responsibility to follow the plans and instructions for care that they have agreed on with their practitioners/providers.
-This responsibility includes consideration of the possible consequences of failure to comply with recommended treatment.
+- The responsibility to follow the plans and instructions for care that he or she has agreed on with his or her practitioners.
+This includes consideration of the possible consequences of failure to comply with recommended treatment.

-- Members have the responsibility to understand their health problems and participate in developing mutually agreed upon treatment goals to the degree possible.
+- The responsibility to understand his or her health problems and participate in developing mutually agreed upon treatment goals, to the degree possible.

-- Members have the responsibility to review all benefits and membership materials carefully and to follow the rules pertaining to the health plan.
+- The responsibility to review all benefits and membership materials carefully and to follow the rules pertaining to the health plan.

-- Members have the responsibility to ask questions to assure understanding of the explanations and instructions given.
+- The responsibility to ask questions to assure understanding of the explanations and instructions given.

-- Members have the responsibility to treat others with the same respect and courtesy expected for oneself.
+- The responsibility to treat others with the same respect and courtesy expected for his or herself.

-- Members have the responsibility to keep scheduled appointments or to give adequate notice of delay or cancellation.
+- The responsibility to keep scheduled appointments or give adequate notice of delay or cancellation.

 - The responsibility to pay deductibles, coinsurance, or copayments, as appropriate, according to the member’s contract.

-- The responsibility to pay for charges that exceed what the plan determines are customary and reasonable (usual and customary, or usual, customary and reasonable, as appropriate) for services that are covered under the out-of-network component of the member’s benefit contract with respect to point of service contracts.
+- For point of service contracts, the responsibility to pay for charges that exceed what the plan determines as customary and reasonable (usual and customary, or usual, customary and reasonable, as appropriate) for services that are covered under the out-of-network component of the member’s benefit contract.

 Medicare Advantage member rights and responsibilities statement